top of page

 Bring with you:

-- You may fill out the first two pages of the DOT Report Form and bring it with you or we will have blank copies you may complete while here.
+• You may fill out the first two pages of the DOT Report Form and bring them with you or we will provide blank color copies for you

 The DOT Physical Exam